peereflits/Articles/drafts/Geen Titel/Geen Titel.md

 A paradigm uses the language of the medium it lives on and who's issues/difficulties it tries to solve.
 It often has to do with state.
 It always has to do with money.

 * Disk = durable state
-* Memory = volitile state
+* Memory = volatile state
 * Processor = no state
 * Wire = no state/stick state
 * Cloud = massive state

-Crossing the boundaries of a paradigm alsways aches due to the paradigm mismatsch (like object-relational mismatch).
+Crossing the boundaries of a paradigm always aches due to the paradigm mismatch (like object-relational mismatch).

 Why do we:
 1. databases: to manage (more efficiently and cost effectively) schema bound (structured) data on durable state (disk)
 1. NoSQL: to manage (more efficiently and cost effectively)  schemaless (unstructured) data on (distributed) durable state (disk)
-1. OO: to manage (more efficiently and cost effectively) data/complexity on volitile state (memory)
+1. OO: to manage (more efficiently and cost effectively) data/complexity on volatile state (memory)
 1. FP: to manage (more efficiently and cost effectively) data/functionality without state (processor)
 1. Web: to manage (more efficiently and cost effectively) stateless data without location (wire)
 1. Cloud: to manage (more efficiently and cost effectively) server parks (datacenter)

-Enjoy conding<br />Stay curious<br />Keep thinking
+Enjoy coding<br />Stay curious<br />Keep thinking

 ## Referenties